 The answer is simple.
 Your body can heal itself and it's the blood in your body that makes it all happen.
 Your blood is how everything that's good inside of you is transported directly to your injured meniscus tissue.
 Your blood carries oxygen, nutrients, water and antibodies right to the source of your injury and pain.
 Bringing proper blood flow to your injured meniscus is essential to healing.

-This is where the Knee Inferno Wrap® and Blood Flow Stimulation Therapy™ (BFST®) come in!
+This is where the Knee T•Shellz Wrap® and Deep Tissue Regeneration Therapy (Deep Tissue Rehab) come in!

-Using Blood Flow Stimulation Therapy™ (BFST®), will help with your recovery and heal your meniscus more completely.
-BFST® increases the amount of blood that flows naturally to your soft tissue to nourish your knee, improving elasticity and speeding the healing process.
-This increased Blood Flow Stimulation Therapy™ to your damaged meniscus is greatly needed to complete your healing and avoid re-injury once and for all.
+Using Deep Tissue Regeneration Therapy (via the Knee T•Shellz Wrap®), will generate deep heat deep inside the knee joint.
+Your body responds to this deep heat by increasing blood flow in the area in attempt to dissipate the heat.
+This increase in blood flow - deep down in your joint where it is needed most - will help with your recovery and heal your meniscus more completely.
+Deep Tissue Rehab increases the amount of blood that flows naturally to your soft tissue to nourish your knee, improving elasticity and speeding the healing process.
+This increased Deep Tissue Regeneration Therapy to your damaged meniscus is greatly needed to complete your healing and avoid re-injury once and for all.

-- When treating a Posterior Horn of your lateral or medial meniscus tear or any soft tissue injury, an effective therapy will increase blood flow to the injury while your knee is immobile.
+- When treating any soft tissue injury, an effective therapy will increase blood flow to the injury while the joint is immobile.

 - This increase in blood flow will accelerate the body's own ability to heal itself.